MDP-based Energy-aware Task Scheduling for Battery-less IoT: Problem Formulation

 \section{Problem Formulation}

-We focus on maximizing the long-term average number of tasks successfully executed.
-To formalize this, let $z_k^{(i)}$ and $v_{z^{(i)}_k}$ denote the starting time unit and its corresponding voltage to execute task $i\in\{s,t\}$ during the $k$-th main interval, respectively.
+We focus on maximizing the long-term average number of successfully executed tasks.
+To formalize this, let $z_k^{(i)}$ and $v_{z^{(i)}_k}$ denote the starting time unit and its related voltage to execute task $i$ during the $k$-th main interval, respectively.
 Formally,

-where $q_k\in\mathcal{Q}_k=\{0,\cdots,M-n_{t}-(z_k^{(s)}+n_s)\}$ to imply that the transmission task can only be initiated~$q_k$ time units after the completion of the sensing task, which itself requires~$n_s$ time units to execute.
-Let us define the task completion indicator as
+where $q_k^{(s,c)}$ and $q_k^{(c,t)}$ denote the number of optional sleep sub-intervals inserted between two consecutive tasks.
+Their feasible ranges are